Thai Food Ingredient Glossary

 There are several types of basil used in Thai cuisine:

-Holy basil (bai grapow) There are two types of holy basil: a pale green or white type, and a red type, with purple reddish tinged leaves.
+- Holy Basil (bai grapow) There are two types of holy basil: a pale green or white type, and a red type, with purple reddish tinged leaves.
 Holy basil has a clove-like taste.
 Store wrapped in a paper towel inside a ziplock bag.
 Use it soon after buying.
 Available more readily in summer months, Bai graprow can be difficult to find, but check our online grocery for availability.
-Or try growing it yourself (see our links for seed sources).

 To store all types of fresh basil, keep the stem ends in a glass of water and cover with a plastic bag and store in the refrigerator.
 Or, wrap in a paper towel and store in a ziplock bag and refrigerate.
 Basil can stay fresh for up to one week, but it is best to use as soon as possible as it is very perishable.

-Thai chili peppers (prik) (fresh and dried): Perhaps the most famous ingredient in Thai cuisine is the small fresh chili, known as prik kee noo, literally 'mouse dropping chili'.
+Thai Chili Peppers (prik): Perhaps the most famous ingredient in Thai cuisine is the small fresh chili, known as prik kee noo, literally 'mouse dropping chili'.
 Actually it is not the spiciest chili pepper in the world, but if one is unaccustomed to eating spicy food, or is caught off guard, they can pack a mighty punch!

-Fresh prik kee noo is most often used to make nahm chuke, a spicy condiment or soups like tom yum goong, a popular lemon-flavored hot and sour shrimp soup.
+- Fresh prik kee noo is most often used to make nahm prik , a spicy condiment or soups like tom yum goong, a popular lemon-flavored hot and sour shrimp soup.
 If you like super hot Thai curry, add whole fresh chilies at the end of cooking.

-Even easier to use and just as delicious, though different in flavor, is powdered/ground dried Thai red chilies.
+Even easier to use and just as delicious, though different in flavor, is powdered or ground dried Thai red chilies.
 Two level tablespoons are equivalent to 10-15 dried chilies.
 Do not substitute chili powder from your local grocery, as it is actually a combination of spices.

 Shop for fresh Thai chilis in the fresh section of our grocery.
 Shop for dried Thai chilies in our spice section.

-Cilantro leaves are used extensively in Thai cooking for most salads and to garnish soups.
-The stems and leaves are eaten raw, along with other raw vegetables like baby eggplant, and other herbs and served with nam prik.
+- Cilantro Leaves are used extensively in Thai cooking for many salads and to garnish soups.
+The stems and leaves are eaten raw, along with other raw vegetables like baby Thai eggplant, and other herbs and served with nam prik.

-Visit our grocery to purchase Thai spices including coriander.
+Visit our online grocery to purchase Thai spices including coriander.

-Coconut milk (nahm gah-tee) (fresh and canned): The milk is made from fresh coconut by adding just enough water to cover the grated meat, squeezing, and straining.
+Coconut Milk (nahm gah-tee): The milk is made from fresh coconut by adding just enough water to cover the grated meat of a mature brown coconut, squeezing, and straining.
 The coconut meat is disgarded after all the juice is extracted.
 Fresh coconut milk is splendid indeed!
 The water inside of the coconut may be drank as a beverage or thrown away (note this water is not the coconut milk!).

 When using canned coconut milk, follow the recipe directions whether to stir the contents or not.
 The heavier cream is on the top of the watery part.